-• Privilege Level - Indicates the level of device management for the logged in user.
+- Privilege Level - Indicates the level of device management for the logged in user.
 The first user is always the admin, which cannot be changed.
 OPTIONS: Status, Status+Settings.

-Default: admin Status+Settings when adding a new account)

-• Password - Enter a new login password.
+Default: New accounts granted Status+Settings privileges - Password Enter a new login password.
 Use letters, numbers, or punctuation.
 Limited to 32 characters, including spaces.
 Default: araknis (Blank when adding a new account)